::

 Emulated Returning

-• INSERT (sequential): per‑row insert + IDENTITY_VAL_LOCAL().
+• INSERT (sequential): Per-row insert + IDENTITY_VAL_LOCAL().

-Return only the columns you need (.returning(['ID','STATUS'])) to reduce overhead.
+Select only necessary columns (.returning(['ID','STATUS'])) to reduce overhead.

 Streaming